 In the most serious cases, the Headmaster may ask parents to remove a student from the College or permanently exclude a student from the College.
 Although all the individual circumstances will be considered, the interests of others in the school community and the nature of the offence will be of particular significance.

-All sanctions are described on the College Rewards, Sanctions and Leadership Pyramids available on the school website.
-Senior School Rules are also available on the website and are printed in the students' homework diaries.
+Sanctions are described in the Expected Pupil Behaviour policy and procedures available on the school website.
+Senior School Rules are also available on the website and are available to students on Firefly.

 Detentions